actions-workshop/actions-workshop/docs/004-security.md

 By committing and opening the pull-request, you should have triggered the CodeQL workflow run.
 It will run for a bit, so you can go into the action logs and observe what is is doing.

-### 2.2
+### 2.2 Add a vulnerability

-Luckily, we don't seem to have a security vulnerability just yet in our code. 😮‍💨 Let's change that to see how CodeQL works and notifies you before it's too late.
+Luckily, we don't seem to have a vulnerability just yet in our code. 😮‍💨 Let's change that to see how CodeQL works and notifies us in a pull-request before it's too late.

 Conduct the following actions in a **checked-out repository on your local machine or from within a GitHub Codespace**:

-1. Open a Terminal and checkout the `add-codeql` Branch we've just created:
+1. Open a Terminal and checkout the `add-codeql` branch we have just created:

     ```bash
     git fetch --all